Youth and Community Work BA (Hons)

 - A group work activity with a

-member of the academic teaching staff from the programme.
+member of academic staff from the programme.
+This is designed

-This is designed to be fun, indoor activity and you do not need to
+to be fun, indoor activity and you do not need to prepare for this

-prepare for this or bring any special clothing.
-It will
+or bring any special clothing.
+It will include talking and

-a group activity is that Youth and Community Workers often work
+people!
+This is included as Youth and Community Workers often

 teaching and learning on the BA (Hons) Youth and Community Work